This split pea soup with leftover ham is full of texture and flavor. It is not a bowl of mush but an easy way to use leftover ham pieces.

 Instructions

-- Add peas to a bowl with lukewarm and let sit overnight (or for a minimum of 4 hours).
-Then rinse peas well.
+- Add peas to bowl and let sit overnight (or for a minimum of 4 hours).

-- Once cook time is complete, quick-release pressure.
-Remove bay leaf and thyme sprigs.
-Serve with rice or as-is.
+- Once cooking is complete, quick-release the pressure.
+Remove the bay leaf and thyme sprigs.

 Notes

-Want to skip the soaking?
+- If you want to (or must) skip the soaking process due to time...
 Add all ingredients to the pot, mix well, and lock the lid.
-Then cook at high pressure for 15 minutes.
+Then, cook at high pressure for 15 minutes.
 Once the cooking time is complete, allow the pressure to release naturally for 10-15 minutes, then quick-release the remaining pressure.
+It won't be the same, but it will still be delicious!

 THIS POST MAY CONTAIN AFFILIATE LINKS.
 TO FIND OUT MORE, VISIT OUR DISCLOSURE PAGE.